JackieQi/XcodeGPT/README.md

 [StarCoder](https://huggingface.co/TheBloke/starcoderplus-GGML)

 *I used the models with 7B parameters to test which is much slower compared with openAI.
-Depends on your computer spec, select the one which works best for you.*
+Depends on your computer spec, select the one which works best for you.
+Suggest to use LM Studio to download the models, it will show you if the model is [compatible](Assets/Model_compatibility.png) with your machine or not.*

 ## Popular Self-hosted Library/Client
 [llama.cpp](https://github.com/ggerganov/llama.cpp) The source project for GGUF.
 Offers a CLI and a server option.